sablefish357/greenrailway-07152022/README.md

 # greenrailway-07152022
-# This scene can only be rendered using Cycles.
+# This scene is only applicable to Cycles rendering.
+Please modify it yourself for EEVEE.
 # It is only suitable for a fixed camera.
 # Modifications and secondary distribution are allowed, the author must be credited.
 # Commercial use is prohibited.